MCSPenguin/CivCorp/Bylaws.rst

 ================================================================================

-Directors shall serve until the next quarterly meeting of stockholders until his successor is elected and qualified, or until resignation or removal.
+Directors shall serve until the next quarterly meeting of stockholders until a successor is elected and qualified, or until resignation or removal.

 Vacancies
 ================================================================================